• Skip to primary navigation

 • Don't have brisket?
 Swap for pulled pork, leftover pot roast, or roast beef lunch meat.

 • Use whatever cheese you have on this brisket grilled cheese.
 Use at least 2 kinds for flavor.
-Mozzarella + cheddar, cheddar + parmesan, pepper jack + cheddar, etc are all great combos.
+Mozzarella + cheddar, cheddar + parmesan, pepper jack cheese + cheddar, etc are all great combos.

 FAQ